panzarino/panzarino.github.io/source/_posts/2016-02-05-mlbgame-release.md

 The full documentation for mlbgame is available [here](http://panz.io/mlbgame/).

-I was inspired to create this project becuase I realized that there is not really a good API for accessing MLB data.
+I was inspired to create this project because I realized that there is not really a good API for accessing MLB data.
 I was also inspired by [nflgame](https://github.com/BurntSushi/nflgame), a similar project that retrieves NFL data.
 Many of the functions in this project originated from similar functions in nflgame.
 (The source code for a cool website I made using nflgame can be accessed [here](https://github.com/zachpanz88/fantasy-football))